-The income you take in as net income is considered to be earned income, for two purposes:
+The income you take in as net income is considered to be earned income:

 - Income Taxes: Your net income from your business is included on your tax return in addition to earned income from other sources, to determine your total income tax bill.

 - Self-employment Taxes: If your business has a positive net income for a year (that is, it's profitable), that net income is used to calculate self-employment taxes (Social Security and Medicare taxes).
 This tax is added to your income tax on your personal tax return.